Western Illinois University: Macomb Campus

 Higher Learning Commission Endorses Guidelines on Assessment

-The Higher Learning Commission has endorses guidelines, Committing to Quality: Guidelines for Assessment and Accountability in Higher Education, published by the New leadership Alliance for Student Learning and Accountability in 2012.
+The Higher Learning Commission has endorsed guidelines, Committing to Quality: Guidelines for Assessment and Accountability in Higher Education, published by the New Leadership Alliance for Student Learning and Accountability in 2012.
 The guidelines help colleges and universities in improving the quality of a college degree by asking them to set clear goals for student achievement, regularly gather and use evidence that measures performance against those goals, report evidence of student learning, and continuously work to improve results.